exgalibas/Curl/README.md

 # Curl
-Curl is a simple wrapper of php cURL,chainable and simple
+Curl is a wrapper of php cURL,chainable and simple

 # Installation